Malivil/TTT-Randomat-20/README.md

 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event
 - u/zoxzix89 on Reddit for the idea for the "Time Warp" event
+- u/Mad_Hatt3r on Reddit for the idea for the "Don't be so Sensitive" event